 [33.
 Deleted by No. 55 of 2004 s.
 1097.]

-34. Application to State Administrative Tribunal for review of issue of notice
+34. Application to SAT for review of issue of notice

 (1) A person who objects to a soil conservation notice served upon him may apply to the State Administrative Tribunal for a review of the decision of the Commissioner to issue the notice.